-Description: Engage in a warm, supportive forum for dealing with the emotional impact of a major loss.
-Requires a pre-group appointment.
-Contact email@example.com to schedule.
+Description: Engage in a warm, supportive forum for coping with the emotional impact of a major loss.

-This bi-weekly drop-in group strives to provide a supportive space for OSU students who identify as women of color.
+Description: This drop-in group strives to provide a supportive space for OSU students who identify as women of color.
 Potential topics of discussion include: intersectionality around our identities, microaggressions, oppression, and racism encountered on this campus and in Corvallis, and building solidarity in the community.
-We hope you can join us!
-Questions?
-Contact firstname.lastname@example.org.

 When: 4-5:00 PM Wednesday